-- 8.8.14 Properties that are designated under Part IV of the Ontario Heritage Act may be included in an area designated as a Heritage Conservation District, and a property that is included in an area designated as a Heritage Conservation District may also be designated under Part IV of the Ontario Heritage Act. - 8.8.15 Following the designation of a Heritage Conservation District, the Town shall adopt a Heritage Conservation District Plan for each district that is designated in the By-law, which will contain: - (a) A statement of objectives to be achieved; - (b) A statement explaining the cultural heritage value or interest of the district; - A description of the heritage attributes of the district and of property in the district; - (d) Policy statements, guidelines and procedures to achieve the objectives and manage change; and - (e) A description of the circumstances where a permit would not be required. - 8.8.16 Any alteration, addition and demolition to a building in a Heritage Conservation District, other than the alteration of the interior of the building or a minor alteration as described in the Heritage Conservation District Plan, is prohibited unless a permit is obtained from the Town.
-The Town may require a Heritage Impact Assessment and any other relevant information to determine if a permit shall be granted. - 8.8.17 The Town shall give consideration to the effects of municipal public works or similar municipal undertaking affecting buildings and features of historical significance.
-Consideration shall also be given to conserving cultural heritage resources or other such resources that are under municipal ownership and/or stewardship. - 8.8.18 Should previously undocumented archaeological resources be discovered during undertaking of public works, including but not limited to the construction of streets and ancillary structures, sewer and water mains and associated structures, they may be an archaeological site and therefore subject to Section 48 (1) of the Ontario Heritage Act.
+- 8.8.13 The Town, if choosing to designate one or more Heritage Conservation Districts, will pass a by-law in accordance with the Ontario Heritage Act to designate one or more Heritage Conservation Districts. - 8.8.14 Properties that are designated under Part IV of the Ontario Heritage Act may be included in an area designated as a Heritage Conservation District, and a property that is included in an area designated as a Heritage Conservation District may also be designated under Part IV of the Ontario Heritage Act.

+8.8.15 Following the designation of a Heritage Conservation District, the Town shall adopt a Heritage Conservation District Plan for each district that is designated in the By-law, which will contain:

+(a) a statement of objectives to be achieved;

+(b) a statement explaining the cultural heritage value or interest of the district;

+(c) a description of the heritage attributes of the district and of property in the district;

+(d) policy statements, guidelines and procedures to achieve the objectives and manage change;

+(e) a description of the circumstances where a permit would not be required.

+- 8.8.16 Any alteration, addition and demolition to a building in a Heritage Conservation District, other than the alteration of the interior of the building or a minor alteration as described in the Heritage Conservation District Plan, is prohibited unless a permit is obtained from the Town.
+The Town may require a Heritage Impact Assessment and any other relevant information to determine if a permit shall be granted. - 8.8.17 The Town shall consult with the Georgina Island First Nation and relevant government agencies, including the Ministry of Tourism, Culture and Sport and the Ministry of Consumer and Commercial Relations when an identified human cemetery, marked or unmarked human burial is affected by land use development.
+The provisions under the Ontario Heritage Act and the Cemeteries Act shall apply. - 8.8.17 The Town shall give consideration to the effects of municipal public works or similar municipal undertaking affecting buildings and features of historical significance.
+Consideration shall also be given to conserving built heritage resources, cultural heritage landscapes cultural heritage resources or other such resources that are under municipal ownership and/or stewardship. - 8.8.18 Should previously undocumented archaeological resources be discovered during undertaking of public works, including but not limited to the construction of streets and ancillary structures, sewer and water mains and associated structures, they may be an archaeological site and therefore subject to Section 48 (1) of the Ontario Heritage Act.
 The proponent or any person discovering the archaeological resources must cease alteration of the site immediately and engage a licensed consultant archaeologist to carry out archaeological fieldwork in compliance with Section 48 (1) of the Ontario Heritage Act.